Ambient air quality criteria

 Ambient air quality criteria, or standards, are concentrations of pollutants in the air, and typically refer to outdoor air.
 The criteria are specified for a variety of reasons including for the protection of human health, buildings, crops, vegetation, ecosystems, as well as for planning and other purposes.
 There is no internationally accepted definition but usually "standards" have some legal or enforcement aspect, whereas "guidelines" may not be backed by laws.
 "Criteria/criterion" can be used as a generic term to cover standards and guidelines.

 Various organisations have proposed criteria e.g. WHO, EU, US EPA.
-These criteria are often similar - but not always, even if they are proposed for the same purpose (e.g. the protection of human health).
+These criteria are often similar – but not always, even if they are proposed for the same purpose (e.g. the protection of human health).

 Specifying the criteria

 It is important for any numerical standard that averaging period, unit, and statistical measure are given (e.g. the 98th percentile of hourly means measured over a calendar year in micrograms per cubic metre (μg/m3)).
 Without these there is no common ground for a given criterion, making it confusing or even meaningless.
 Criteria can be set in different units (e.g. μg/m3, parts per billion by volume (ppbv), parts per billion by mass (ppb (mass)), parts per million (ppm)) and it is possible to convert between all of these units if the molecular mass of the pollutant and the temperature are known.
 Different standard temperatures are used throughout the world and so it is important to state the temperature of conversion (if relevant).
 Most pollutants have ambient criteria in the parts per billion (ppb) or μg/m3 range.
-Some have smaller units (e.g. dioxins are often in pico grams /m3); others have larger units (e.g. carbon monoxide (CO) in mg/m3).
+Some have smaller units (e.g. dioxins are often in picograms/m3); others have larger units (e.g. carbon monoxide (CO) in mg/m3).
 Particle pollution (e.g. PM10, PM1.0) is specified in units of mass (e.g. μg/m3) and not in units of volume (ppmv).

 In the EU, the pollutants and their criteria are specified in Directive 2008/50/EC.